dkratzert/FinalCif/docs/templates.rst

 Sidenotes
 ---------

-* The predefined templates may change from time to time.
-To see the current version you can delete the predefined template (edit template-->delete).

 * As any other CIF, in order to import a template, it needs a \data_ keyword at the start.

 * Templates may be multi-CIFs with multiple data\_ kewords for e.g. multiple machine definitions in one file.